Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Smoke and mirrors

-In object-oriented programming, we specify in detail how problems should be solved.
+In object-oriented programming, we specify how problems should be solved.

 --

-Nevertheless, object orientation attempts to put into practice the [black box metaphor](https://en.wikipedia.org/wiki/Black_box) of engineering.
+Object orientation attempts to implement the [black box metaphor](https://en.wikipedia.org/wiki/Black_box) of engineering.

 --